 In response to the intensified competition and efforts to push past the Chinese manufacturer, Germany’s Siemens and Frances’s Alstom merged both their railway manufacturing units in September of 2017.
 Earlier in 2016, Siemens raked in around 7.8 billion Euros in revenue from its mobility segment.

 In North America, one of the leading railroad company based on revenue was Union Pacific.
-In 2016, the company generated close to 20 billion U.S. dollars in revenue.
+In 2017, the company generated over 21.2 billion U.S. dollars in revenue.

 U.S. railroads are divided into Class I railroads and other railroads.
 Between 1995 and 2012, the number of Class I railroads declined from eleven to seven railroads.
 The number of other railroads increased to 567 in 2012.